All You Need to Know About HMI

 HMI or Human Machine Interface is just a fancy term for computers used to control industrial machines.
 Here is a rundown of everything you need to know when choosing an HMI system for your needs.

-An Introduction to Human Machine Interface (HMI)
+An Intro to Human Machine Interfaces (HMI)

 Industrial automation has made manufacturing more streamlined, but the introduction of complex machinery into the workflow also creates its own issues.
 The chief problem is communication and control.